 The next spiritual gift Paul lists is the “gift of speaking in different kinds of tongues.”
 The gift of speaking in different kinds of tongues is, “a supernatural message given in an unknown tongue that brings edification, exhortation, and comfort.”
 The gift or message in tongues must always be interpreted because it is spoken directly to people as a message, not just as a private prayer.

 The two major differences between “praying in tongues” and the “message in tongues” are direction and purpose.
-(1) Direction: The message in tongues is directed towards man (1 Corinthians 14:13) and praying in tongues is directed towards God (1 Cor.
+(1) Direction: The message in tongues is directed towards man (1 Cor.
+14:13) and praying in tongues is directed towards God (1 Cor.
 14:2).
-(2) Purpose: The message of tongues to men is basically used as a prophecy (1 Cor.
-14:5) and praying in tongues to God is for intercession, personal edification and worship (1 Cor.
+(2) Purpose: The message of tongues to men is generally used as a prophecy (1 Cor.
+14:5) and praying in tongues to God can result in intercession, inner edification, and worship (1 Cor.
 14:14).

 - Ask God to give you the gift of tongues.

 - Whenever you are in church be available for God to use you in this gift.